-The average nurse practitioner salary across the nation varies by source.
-According to the BLS (May 2019), NPs made an average annual mean wage of $118,040.
+The average nurse practitioner's salary across the nation varies by source.
+According to the BLS (May 2021), NPs made an average annual mean wage of $118,040.
 And according to the 1,976 NPs who self-reported salaries on PayScale.com (2022), the average NP salary came in at $100,531.

 Standardizing education to ensure a minimum level of quality has been a huge problem as the number of institutions offering higher education increases.
-Over the past decade, there have been institutions in the news for scamming students with programs that provide little value and saddled them with costly loans.
-Thankfully, there are several organizations, public and nonprofit, established to help regulate higher education.
+Over the past decade, institutions have been in the news for scamming students with programs that provide little value and saddle them with costly loans.
+Thankfully, several public and nonprofit organizations are established to help regulate higher education.